-- Tribal Education: Literacy and educational levels: educational programmes: formal, non-formal and vocational; problems in the promotion of tribal education and female education. - House and Health: housing condition and housing programmes; health, sickness and disease drinking water, ethno-medicine and modern medical systems; roads and communications -status and issues. - Impact of industrializations and urbanization.
+- History of tribal development in India.
+Tribal Development in Five Year Plans. - Tribal Education: Literacy and educational levels: educational programmes: formal, non-formal and vocational; problems in the promotion of tribal education and female education. - House and Health: housing condition and housing programmes; health, sickness and disease drinking water, ethno-medicine and modern medical systems; roads and communications -status and issues. - Impact of industrializations and urbanization.
 Displacement of tribals as a result of land acquisition for projects and their rehabilitation.
+Contributions of Anthropology in Tribal Development. - Anthropological of Approaches of Tribal Development.

-- Tribals unrest and revolts: Religious movement; Political movements. - Basic issues in transition: Loss of languages and traditions, identity and problems of integration - Planning and Development: Scheduled Tribes in Five Year Plans; Tribal development through SMPT Blocks, TD Blocks and Tribals Sub-plans; Voluntary efforts and role of tribal leadership.
+- Tribal's Contributions on Freedom Movement; Religious movement; Political movements. - Basic issues in transition: Loss of languages and traditions, identity and problems of integration - Planning and Development: Scheduled Tribes in Five Year Plans; Tribal development through SMPT Blocks, TD Blocks and Tribals Sub-plans; Voluntary efforts and role of tribal leadership.
 Resources-rich regions and resources-depleted regions.
 Poverty alleviation programmes.
 Dispersed tribals.
 Primitive groups.
 Oceanic communities. - History of tribal movement in India with special reference to Chhattisgarh.